dan-silver/microsoft-graph-azure-functions-starter/README.md

   * `git add .`, `git commit -m 'Initial commit'`, `git push azure master`

 #### 5. Verify deployment and run the function!
 * Since this starter project uses an HTTP triger function, you can get a URL to execute your code.
-Get the URL and open this in a new tab or use CURL.
+Click `Get function URL`, and open in a new tab.

 ![get function url button](screenshots/get-function-url.png)

 * Check the logs and your function should be running!